 Pilot expeditions were carried out from 2014 until 2017 when nine projects were chosen to launch this research programme.
 The second phase of the research programme began in 2021.
 The programme recognises the challenges and research opportunities across the wider Indian Ocean region and focuses on collaboration with regional partners to further marine science research to better protect our ocean.

-The British Indian Ocean Territory
+The Indian Ocean Region

 The archipelago also hosts the world’s largest living coral atoll on earth, the Great Chagos Bank, a staggering 60.000 km² of shallow limestone reefs and about 300 seamounts and abyssal habitats, surrounded by some of the world’s cleanest seas.